 Details about Fornells, Menorca

-Fornells is by no means one of the popular tourist resorts on Menorca.
+Fornells is by no means one of the most popular tourist resorts on Menorca.
 There is also hardly any advertising for a stay in this place.
 Fornells is mainly frequented by independent travellers who plan their holidays themselves.

 In Fornell you will find some simple apartments and hostels.
 It is also possible to rent a private house.
 In the centre you will find a supermarket, some small shops and souvenir shops.